Nadal reaches Madrid Open quarters, Barty into final - WHIZ News

 “There were some good, long rallies.
 I was many, many times out of breath,” Thiem said.
 “It was perfect for me to get back a little bit the match rhythm, to run down a lot of balls.
 As it’s my first tournament, as it’s my way back, a buildup for the next week, it was great for me.”

+American John Isner used 29 aces, including two consecutive to clinch the deciding tiebreaker, to defeat sixth-seeded Andrey Rublev 7-6 (4), 3-6, 7-6 (4) and reach the quarters.

+“To be honest, Andrey was the best player,” Isner said.
+“My serve kept me in the match.
+It’s been like that a lot throughout my career.”

-The women’s top-ranked player, Ashleigh Barty, cruised into the final with a 6-4, 6-3 win over wild card Paula Badosa, the first Spanish woman to reach the semifinals in Madrid.
+In the women’s tournament, top-ranked Ash Barty cruised into the final with a 6-4, 6-3 win over wild-card entry Paula Badosa, the first Spanish woman to reach the semifinals in Madrid.

+“I know it’s been a big tournament for her, she’s played an exceptional level of tennis,” Barty said.
+“She served particularly well, being able to control the court with her forehand.
+I think that was a challenge today.
+I was trying to neutralize that as best I could.”

 Badosa had been the only opponent to defeat Barty since February.
 Barty has won 16 straight matches on clay and will be playing in her fourth final this year, having won the previous three.